What is multiple regression analysis?

 No matter whenever the regression is executed, the value of R2 is always close to 1.
 The better the value is the better the prediction will be.

-Further, to answer the question whether how far the independent variables individually influence the dependent variables significantly is the main point.
-For us to determine this we need to go through another test, which is t-test.
+Further, to answer the question of whether how far the independent variables individually influence the dependent variables significantly is the main point.
+For us to determine this we need to go through another test, which is the t-test.

 Multiple Regression analysis assumptions:

 1. Within the multiple regression techniques, it will not check or test whether the data is linear or not.

 2. It is basically built out of the pre-defined assumption that the relation between Y and each of the X’s is linear.